Nachi-Kulkarni/MoveInSync_repo/tickets.md

 4. **Multimodal input** - Text, audio, image, video support
 5. **Error handling** - Comprehensive error responses
 6. **TTS ready** - audio_url field prepared for TICKET #9
+7. **Troubleshooting guide** - All known issues documented and fixed

-The frontend can now be built with full confidence that all backend APIs are production-ready and enhanced beyond the original requirements.
+The frontend can now be built with full confidence that all backend APIs are production-ready, enhanced beyond the original requirements, and all critical pitfalls are documented for future developers.

 ---